 I talk about the hormones leptin and ghrelin in my blog article - Why You Need To Learn About Leptin If You Are Overweight.
 I highly recommend reading this article if you do have problems with weight loss.

 As I explain in that article, leptin is regarded as the 'master hormone' when it comes to appetite and body fat levels.
 Increased levels of leptin suppress appetite.

-Meanwhile ghrelin has the opposite effect - increased levels of ghrelin increase your appetite (I associate the world ghrelin with a growling stomach).
+Meanwhile, ghrelin has the opposite effect - increased levels of ghrelin increase your appetite (I associate the world ghrelin with a growling stomach).

 The interplay between these hormones plays a vital rule in determining your body composition.
 In a healthy individual, without any hormonal imbalances, these hormones will maintain an equilibrium between hunger, and body fat stores.

-However it's possible to break this balance - leading to something known as 'leptin resistance'.
+However, it's possible to break this balance - leading to something known as 'leptin resistance'.
 In the article I mentioned above I take a deep dive into the causes behind this leptin resistance (and how to fix them).
-One particular issue that can trigger leptin resistance is lack of sleep.
+One particular issue that can trigger leptin resistance is the lack of sleep.
 Another is circadian rhythm misalignment (not sleeping as per your environments light and temperature cycles).

 Science has proved this to be the case.
 In the 2004 paper titled Short Sleep Duration Is Associated with Reduced Leptin, Elevated Ghrelin, and Increased Body Mass Index, researchers found that when are sleep deprived, our bodies produce more ghrelin and a decrease in leptin (9).

 The researchers went on to remark that lack of sleep is stimulating appetite through the increased ghrelin and decreased leptin levels. in the body.